e-mail: bok@dhit.pl

 Apart from immense strength, neodymium magnets have the following advantages:

-• Wide application in the industry of new technologies – find application in hard drives, electric motors, medical equipment and very modern machines.
+• Wide application in modern technologies – find application in computer drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: